 Assemble the dessert:

-- Spoon ¼ of the pineapple into the cups or glasses or spoon on top of your unmolded dessert.
+- Spoon ¼ of the pineapple into each of the cups or glasses or spoon on top of your unmolded dessert.

 Notes